WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.0.4 =
-* Fixed: Metabox update did not work properly in v2.0; New option to keep data on uninstall.
+* Fixed: Bug in tracking code when not using Ajax

 == Changelog ==

+= 2.0.4 =
+* Fixed: Bug in tracking code when not using Ajax

 = 2.0.3 =
 * New: Options to choose if you want to delete the Top 10 options and/or data when deleting the plugin